Cat Litter Box

-Choosing the best litter box for large cats is about more than size.
-Big breeds need space, durability, and strong odor control.
-In 2025, automatic litter boxes are smarter, quieter, and easier to maintain than ever.
+Choosing the best litter box for large cats is about more than just finding a bigger pan.
+Big breeds need adequate space, structural durability, and heavy-duty odor control.
+In 2026, automatic litter boxes are smarter, more durable, and better equipped to handle heavy usage than ever before.

-This guide covers what to consider, highlights two top models, and answers key questions for new cat owners.
+This guide covers exactly what you need to consider, highlights the top two smart models of the year, and answers key questions for modern cat owners.

 Why Large Cats Need Special Litter Boxes